About Gregory S. Korman

 Honest risk assessment in class action litigation

 Greg represents a variety of defendants in high-profile class action and consumer fraud lawsuits, including banks, credit unions, food manufacturers, national retailers and celebrities.
 Using his accumulated knowledge of such cases, he honestly communicates with clients about the risk they face in any given situation.
 Then, using his clients' business goals as a guide, he identifies the best solution.
-With his approach, Greg has established a track record of consistently resolving class actions with speed and
+With his approach, Greg has established a track record of consistently resolving class actions with speed and efficiency.

 Greg often defends consumer class actions involving financial products such as credit cards and mortgages.
 Auto finance lenders have repeatedly sought him out defend class claims alleging deficient consumer repossession notices.
 Despite the tendency of such cases to settle based on the complex web of state laws and the likelihood that juries will rule against defendants, his clients often prevail in these cases through successful motions.